M-Shaheer-Raza/Panaversity-Projects/7. Password Generator Python Project/README.md

 # Password Generator Python Project

 ## Description
-The Password Generator is a Python program that creates strong, randomized passwords based on user preferences.
-Users can specify the password length and choose to include uppercase letters, lowercase letters, digits, and special symbols.
+This Python program generates random, secure passwords based on user input.
+Users can specify the number of passwords to generate and the desired length for each password.
+The program ensures that the passwords contain a mix of letters, digits, and special characters.

 ## Features
-- User-defined password length
+- User-defined number of passwords to generate.
-- Option to include:
+- Option to set the password length.
-  - Uppercase letters
-  - Lowercase letters
-  - Digits
-  - Special symbols
-- Ensures at least one character type is selected
-- Generates a secure password randomly
+- Generates secure, random passwords with a variety of characters (uppercase, lowercase, digits, and symbols).
+- Input validation to ensure positive integer values for both the number of passwords and the password length.

 ## How It Works
-1. The program asks the user for the desired password length.
+1. The program asks the user for the number of passwords to generate and the desired length.
-2. The user chooses which types of characters to include.
+2. It validates that both inputs are positive integers.
-3. The program generates a password with random characters from the selected categories.
+3. It generates the specified number of passwords, each with the specified length.
-4. The password is displayed on the screen.
+4. The generated passwords are displayed to the user.

 ## Project Structure
 ```
 Password-Generator/
 │── password_generator.py  # Main script
 │── README.md             # Project documentation
 ```

 ## Example Output
 ```
 Welcome to the Password Generator!
+Amount of passwords to generate: 3
-Enter the desired password length (positive integer): 12
+Enter your password length: 8
-Include uppercase letters? (yes/no): yes
-Include lowercase letters? (yes/no): yes
-Include digits? (yes/no): yes
-Include special symbols? (yes/no): no

-Generated Password:
-G8rTpM2yXqkL
+Here are your passwords:
+aG9r#8yA
+zZ!1kLwP
+E5a@NxQ8
 ```